-Let’s talk about truffles.
-And we don’t mean chocolate truffles, though we could go on about that kind too.
-You may be asking “what is a truffle?”
-We’re referring to the prized, savory edible fungus.
-You may have seen truffle-flecked pasta, truffle fries, and truffle oil, but having a dish topped with shavings of these fresh tubers is a completely different experience.
+Likely, you’ve come across truffle-flecked pasta, truffle fries, and truffle oil, but having a dish topped with shavings of these fresh tubers is a completely different experience.

-If it sounds confusing that’s because it is.
+If it sounds confusing, that’s because it is.
 So we’re answering the most common questions, like, What is a truffle?
 Where do truffles grow?
 How are truffles found?
-And, why are truffles so expensive?
+And why are truffles so expensive?

-But before we get into why they’re such a premium ingredient, and the best ways to enjoy them (spoiler: fresh), let’s dig into their rise to culinary fame beginning with ancient civilizations.
+But before we get into what is a truffle and why they’re such a premium ingredient and the best ways to enjoy them (spoiler: fresh), let’s dig into their rise to culinary fame, beginning with ancient civilizations.

 A Brief History of Truffles

-Understanding why truffles are such an ‘It’ ingredient requires going back in time.
-It’s believed the Romans learned about them from the Etruscans—an ancient people who inhabited modern-day Italy and whose cultural practices the Romans often co-opted—and even shipped truffles from Egypt and Libya.
+Understanding what is a truffle and why they are such an ‘It’ ingredient requires going back in time.
+It’s believed that the Romans learned about them from the Etruscans—an ancient people who inhabited modern-day Italy and whose cultural practices the Romans often adopted—and even imported truffles from Egypt and Libya.

 History also mentions that both the ancient Greeks and the Amorite people of northern Syria ate truffles.

-Roman philosopher Pliny the Elder is credited with recording the first mention of the fungus and they were exchanged amongst nobles as gifts during the Middle Ages.
+Roman philosopher Pliny the Elder is credited with recording the first mention of the fungus, and they were exchanged amongst nobles as gifts during the Middle Ages.

 They rose to global recognition in the 20th century when hotelier Giacomo Morra, whose company Tartufi Morra is widely cited as one of the first to sell Italy’s famous white Alba truffles (more on that below), began gifting them to influencers of the time — including President Harry Truman, Winston Churchill, Marilyn Monroe, and Ethiopian emperor Haile Selassie.
-By the end of the century the fungus were a prized ingredient.
+By the end of the century, the fungus was a prized ingredient.

-What exactly is a truffle, you ask?
-Like a mushroom, it is edible fungi that are part of the tuber genus.
-But it’s technically not a mushroom.
-You see a mushroom can grow year-round and the harvested part is always located above ground.
-On the other hand, a truffle grows underground attached to tree roots, has a short harvesting season, a short shelf-life, and is nearly impossible to cultivate.
+You see, a mushroom can grow year-round, and the harvested part is always located above ground.
+On the other hand, a truffle grows underground, attached to tree roots, has a short harvesting season, a short shelf life, and is nearly impossible to cultivate.

 White Truffles Versus Black Truffles